-Example of a Medically Fragile Child: Chris
+Medically Fragile Child: Chris

 Chris is an eight year old child who has a rare genetic disease called Hurler’s Syndrome.
 The only way Chris can breathe is through a tracheostomy or trach tube, inserted through a perforation in his throat.
 Every five minutes, his trach tube must be suctioned out or he would die from choking on a buildup of his mucous.
 Chris is also unable to speak and walk.
 Chris receives 24/7 nursing care in his home, providing him and his parents with the assistance they need so that he may live with his family at home.
 Chris is an active happy little boy.
 Over the years, the Agency for Health Care Administration has tried thirteen different times to reduce Chris’ nursing care from 24 hours a day.
 The HCAP took on Chris’ case and has successfully resolved every attempt by the state to reduce his benefits, securing 24 hour nursing care for Chris each time.

 Amicus Brief in the United States Supreme Court

 The State of Florida has 3.8 million uninsured.
 687,300 of the uninsured are children.
 In passing the Affordable Care Act, Congress found that the lack of insurance “shortens life-span.”
 The Health Care Access Project filed an Amicus Brief in the United States Supreme Court in support of the Affordable Care Act.
 The Supreme Court ruled in favor of the Affordable Care Act.
 Children and adults will no longer be denied insurance because of pre-existing conditions (e.g. diabetes, asthma, pregnancy, etc.); children will now be covered by their family plan until the age of 26; private employers will be required to provide health coverage, etc.